OlympusatDevelopment/redux-observable-source/README.md

 - 'ours'
 - false

-`theirs` means you prefer to merge objects in preferring the data that already exists, and for array payloads, if `theirs` is the strategy arrays payloads will be `pushed` onto the existing array.
+`theirs` means you prefer to merge objects in preferring the data that already exists, and for array payloads, if `theirs` is the strategy then array payloads will be `pushed` onto the existing array.

-`ours` means that for Object payloads the object will be merged in preferring our data.
-Over the existing data.
+`ours` means that for object payloads the object will be merged in by preferring our new data over the existing data.
 For arrays, our array payload will be `unshifted` into the beginning of the array.

 `false` (or simply leaving out the `strategy` key) means you would like to `replace` the branch's existing data with the new incoming data.
-This is the most likely scenario
+This is the most likely scenario.

 ### Important
 How you populate your Observable is up to you.
 The middleware only expects there to be an observable we can subscribe to, that has a payload with a deciperable key `{getUserById:{name:'Adam','age:'old''}}`.

-In the test case the application has one main rxjs Subject on the window object in the browser (or global in node).
-This lets any part of the application (websockets or ajax call functions) access the Subject.
+**In the test case the application has one main rxjs Subject on the window object in the browser (or global in node).** This lets any part of the application (websockets or ajax call functions) access the Subject.
 The Subject is "nexted" from the response of the ajax call function and/or also from a websocket callback function.
 Now any response from any ajax call and any data pushed up the socket by an API can be adapted to map to a branch on the state tree which child components can be selectively "subscribed" to.

+See rxjs docs for how to make a subject: [https://github.com/ReactiveX/rxjs](https://github.com/ReactiveX/rxjs)

 ### The value of this architecture?
 By using this architecture we can do away with Thunk or Saga middleware essentially, simplifying our apps.
 Each component can use a single utility function to make ajax calls, the results of which are directly streamed into the store.
 The component doesn't have to handle the response to the call then dispatch a change to the store itself; it just has to announce what it needs.
 This greatly decouples the component and makes it easier to reason about.

-By standardizing how the store gets its data, the application is now open to an easier implementation of websockets streamed data or individual requests.
+By standardizing how the store gets its data, the application is now open to an easier implementation of websocket streamed data or individual requests.

 #### Rough sketch of the architecture possible using a single source